jpaulm/gofbp/README.md

 <runparams>
 <tracing>false</tracing>
 <tracelocks>false</tracelocks>
-<generate-gIds>false</generate-gIds>
+<generate-gIds>true</generate-gIds>
 </runparams>
 ```
-The `generate-gIds` parameter is used to assist in debugging deadlocks - see below.
+The `generate-gIds` parameter is only used to assist in debugging deadlocks, so can default most of the time - see below.

 ## Subnets
 These are described in Chap.
 7 in "Flow-Based Programming": Composite Components - https://jpaulmorrison.com/fbp/compos.shtml , although we haven't implemented dynamic subnets (yet)!